 This is quite straightforward.
 It is interesting that only physical actions are listed, whereas both the brahmins and kshatriyas require many psychological factors.
 Obviously vaishyas and shudras require ethical principles as much as anyone else.
 In fact, all that has been said in the previous chapters of the Gita applies to all the castes.

-Krishna now speaks of humanity in general, saying: “Devoted to his own duty, a man attains perfection.
-Hear then how one who is devoted to his own duty finds perfection: By worshiping with his own proper duty Him from Whom all beings have their origin, Him by whom all this universe is pervaded, mind finds perfection” (18:45, 46).
+Satisfied in his own duty, a man attains perfection.
+Hear how he who is happy in his own duty [swakarma] finds perfection.
+By worshipping with his swakarma him from whom all beings have their origin, by whom all this universe is pervaded, a man [manava: human being] finds perfection (18:45-46).

 We have already encountered swabhava and swadharma–the inmost disposition of the Self and the dharma (usually translated “duty”) that reveals the Self or makes attainment of the Self possible.
-In these two verses we meet the word swakarma: action that reflects or manifest the Self–at least in Its present state of evolution.
+In these two verses we meet the word swakarma: action that reflects or manifests the Self–at least in its present state of evolution.
 To follow or engage in our swakarma is to worship God, for spiritual, evolutionary principles are not to be merely ascribed to or discussed, they are to be lived.
 That is how we evolve, and evolution is the sole purpose of creation.

-We are not talking here of “God’s will” in the awful fear-filled way of Western religion.
+We are not talking here of “God’s will” in the negative, fear-filled way of Western religion.
 We are talking of our own nature, which has been put into our hands and which we alone can perfect.
 If we violate our nature by work alien to that nature, however good it may appear or how much it may be praised by others, we incur evil, for we sin against ourself.
+Therefore:

+Two expressions in this verse are very important: sahajam karma and dosha.
 Sahaja means that which is innate, actually inborn.
 Karma is action.
 So sahajam karma is that kind of action, that way of life, which is a natural expression of our innate character, of our deep mind.
 This must be engaged in, even though, as Krishna points out, all relative existence and action are obscured to a greater or lesser degree by dosha–dosha being imperfection, blemish, fault, or shortcoming.
 This is because of the innate nature of relativity itself, which fundamentally is Maya, or illusion.

 We do the best we can with what we have.
 The reward is infinite.